nyros/JavaScript-Validation-on-HTML5-Form-Elements/README.md

 The Aim of this Application is "JavaScript Validation on All HTML5 Form Elements"

-  	In this source code i create a form that validates the fields using javaScript, Upon successful validation, a Congratulations message should be showed on top of form and a progress bar should also be shown on top basing on the number of HTML form elements successfully filled:

 Here is the example fields i choose:

 Application Form: